jessestuart/react-pusher-todo-app/building_a_collaborative_task_list_with_react_and_pusher.md

  const clickedChore = e.target.value
  this.toggleChore(clickedChore)
 }
+// I'm sorry but I just have to ask.
+Why no semicolon love? :(
 ```

 If you remember from our `render()` function above, we're going to pass these event handlers to our components as props so we can decouple our business logic from our UI.